sajibcse68/MyDailyLearn/javascript/redux/redux-saga.md

 Others: `fork`, `select`, `race`, `spawn`, `join`, `cancel`

+#### Effect: Take

+- Pauses between concurrent lines of code
+- Code resumes when `specified action is despatched`
+- Only one thread - multiple actions do not lead to multiple responses
+- Properties of action are passed as yielded variable

+#### Effect: Put

+- Immediately dispatches an action to the rest of the app
+- Code execution does not pause
+- Like calling dispatch in `Redux-Thunk` or React-Redux

 ## Redux-saga Advantages

 - Synchronous looking code with an easy to follow step by step